Fishing - Popular Smallmouth Bass Flies

 Smallmouth Bass Flies: 9 Must-Have Best Picks

-• They move well in the water.
+• They move naturally in the water.

 • They create a convincing profile.